palewire/django-bakery/docs/buildableviews.rst

         would like your detail page at a different location.
 By default it will be built at ``os.path.join(obj.get_url(), "index.html"``.

+    .. method:: get_url(obj)

+        The URL at which the detail page should appear.
+By default it is /archive/ + the year in the generic view's ``year_format`` attribute.

     **Example myapp/views.py**

     .. code-block:: python